 Technological Tools in the Classroom: Video Conferencing

 Society is becoming more global in every way.
 Politicians are talking about immigration.
 Businesses are trying to increase trade with China.
 The world has become smaller because of the advances in transportation.
 Yet, we know so little about other cultures unless we are exposed to it.
 Often, there are students in a school halfway around the world who are just as curious about our culture as we are about theirs.
-Schools often have sister schools elsewhere in the world in order to expose students to life in other countries.
+Schools often have sister schools elsewhere in the world in order to expose students to live in other countries.
 There are so many programs that allow the call to be free.
 Thus, it seems a waste to not use the technology.

 Technological Tools in the Classroom: Online Grading System (and other uses)

 The online grading system was begun in order to prevent children from lying to their parents about homework.
 Teachers would post assignments online in order to allow parents a look into the workload of their child.
 Since this was met with positive views, teachers began to use online systems to send emails to parents, keep track of grades, and manage absences.
 Online systems are usually able to be accessed anywhere.
 It reduces the amount of time you have to spend in the classroom entering grades, etc.

 Technological Tools in the Classroom: Presentations and Word Processing